 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-- Solar Site Assessment Specialist
+- Solar Energy Specialist

 - Design and Sales Consultant

-Solar Sales Representative or Assessor Job Outlook
+What Kind of Solar Sales Representative or Assessor Job Opportunities Are There?

 There were about 343,600 jobs for Solar Sales Representative or Assessor in 2016 (in the United States).
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 17,700 new jobs for Solar Sales Representative or Assessor by 2026.
 Due to new job openings and attrition, there will be an average of 37,000 job openings in this field each year.

 The states with the most job growth for Solar Sales Representative or Assessor are Nevada, Utah, and Washington.
 Watch out if you plan on working in Maine, Delaware, or West Virginia.
 These states have the worst job growth for this type of profession.